 The Japanese attack on Majuro was first scheduled for 10/11 April but was later postponed.
 The basic scheme of 'Yu' was taking form on the basis of a schedule in which, early in May, the nine aircraft carriers and their screening warships of Vice Admiral Kiyohide Shima’s 1st Mobile Force, 5th Fleet, as well as four auxiliary carriers, with a total of 530 aircraft embarked, would depart the Inland Sea and pass the Bonin islands group, Marcus island and Wake island to reach a point to the north-east of Majuro, and then on the night of 20/21 May launch a surprise attack.
 This date was selected as it the moon would be nearly full, and therefore provide good light.
 At the same time, 300 land-based aircraft would be shuttled into the area through Marcus, Wake, Truk and Ponape islands to assist the carrierborne aircraft.
 Lastly, five submarines would offload amphibious light tanks, equipped to carry and launch aerial torpedoes, outside the atoll’s coral reef so that the tanks could cross the reef using their tracks and then launch their weapons at the carriers in the anchorage.
 A submarine picket line would protect the eastern flank of the 1st Mobile Force, 5th Fleet on its final approach to the target area.

 The plan was developed under the leadership of Captain Chikao Yamamoto, chief of the operations branch of the Naval General Staff, and approved by Admiral Shigetaro Shimada, chief of the naval staff.
-Accompanied by a small staff, Yamamoto left Yokohama during the last week of March and flew to the island of Palau in the western part of the Caroline islands, advance base for the Combined Fleet, for a conference with Admiral Mineichi Koga, its commander.
+Accompanied by a small staff, Yamamoto left Yokohama during the last week of March and flew to the island of Palau in the western part of the Caroline islands group, advance base for the Combined Fleet, for a conference with Admiral Mineichi Koga, its commander.
 The meeting took place on the night of 26/27 March 1944 on the super-battleship Musashi.
 As the plan was outlined to Koga and several of his staff, some voiced serious misgivings and suggested that the operation should be deferred until further studies could be completed.
 Yamamoto persisted and won the support of the majority of the staff, including Koga.
 The balance of the night was spent refining the basic outline.
 The night of 20/21 May was selected as the time for the attack and the plan, as previously presented to Shimada, was adopted.

 The next morning Yamamoto and his staff left Musashi, went ashore, boarded their aeroplane and had returned to Tokyo by 29 March.
 Two days later Koga and his staff left Palau by flying boat, but were lost when the flying boat crashed.
 'Yu' was thereupon shelved pending the appointment of a new commander of the Combined Fleet.
 For a month, the Combined Fleet was in the hands of a caretaker commander pending the arrival of Admiral Soemu Toyoda as Koga’s successor, and 'Yu' proceeded no further.